dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Proxy"></a>Proxy
 * Motivation

+Imagine that we are implementing Viewer which will show Microsoft word document.

+Opening the document must be fast, but we do not know is there any heavy object inside a document.
+Heavy object can be image on 10th page of the document.

+So, in order to ensure fast loading of the document, heavy objects will be loaded on demand, in fact image will be loaded when user is on 10th page of the document.
+Meanwhile heavy object will be presented with another object which acts as original.

+That is a Proxy pattern.

+Provides a surrogate or placeholder for another object to control access to it.

 * Story

 Provide a surrogate or placeholder for another object to control access to it.